 The threat came amid heightened tensions on the ground as the Ukrainian military launched a new offensive to besiege the rebel-held city of Slavyansk and insurgents blew up an army helicopter with a rocket-propelled grenade.

-At the entrance to Slavyansk, several members of an OSCE observer mission were detained and taken to the rebel-held security services building, sparking immediate international condemnation.
+At the entrance to Slavyansk, seven members of an OSCE observer mission were detained and taken to the rebel-held security services building, sparking immediate international condemnation.